 - Stay accessible during transit for updates

-Cost-Saving Strategies for Small Load Moves
+Cost-Saving Strategies for Small Long Distance Moves

 Smart Scheduling